hellovietduc/voice-call-verification-module/README.md

 G.711, μ-law encoding, mono channel, 8000 Hz sample rate.

 #### At what rate I send the files?
-160 bytes each 20ms, so it's 8 bytes per milisecond.
+160 bytes each 20ms, so it's 8 bytes per millisecond.

 ## Using the module
 This module can be used for any other types of datacard which support voice-call, but the signals they return may differ.
-This can be editted in the constructor of the `device.js` file.
+This can be edited in the constructor of the `device.js` file.

 In a real-world program, the module should be implemented like this:
 1. Each verification request is placed in a queue with the phone number is the required info.